52North/sensor-web-tutorial/docs/hands-on/09_02_sos_admin_interface.md

 With the *Datasource Maintenance* the administrator can

-* remove the data from the database
+* clear all data from the database
-* delete data which are marked as delete
+* delete data which are marked as delete (when deleting data via the transactional SOS operations, the data is only marked as deleted but not yet removed from the database; with this option you can delete all data marked as deleted form the database)
-* insert some sample data
+* insert some sample data (only for testing purposes; this should not be executed in an operational database)
-* reset the datasource configuration
+* reset the datasource configuration (e.g. if you database server has changed)
-* insert predefined observableProperties and units.
+* insert predefined observableProperties and units (this is a comfort functionality so that you can add a pre-defined vocabulary to your SOS server)

 > ####### Activity 3
 >